Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

+The first part of paper is organized by starting with a general model and then adding more and more assumptions to arrive at the model we are interested in and get more specific results.

-In Section \ref{sec:Micro-local-analysis-of} we present the micro-local analysis of a general non vanishing vector field $X$ on a manifold $M$.
-The strategy is to lift the analysis of the evolution operator $e^{tX}$ on the cotangent bundle $T^{*}M$ using the wave-packet transform.
-In the high frequency limit (semi-classical limit), the linearization of the flow gives a good description and the analysis takes place on $TT^{*}M$.
-Specifically for contact Anosov flow, in Section \ref{subsec:Dynamics-lifted-in}, we recall the main properties of the induced Hamiltonian flow $\tilde{\phi}^{t}$ on $T^{*}M$ with the definition of the trapped set $\Sigma\subset T^{*}M$ (also called the symplectization of $\left(M,\mathcal{A}\right)$).
-In Section \ref{sec:Anisotropic-Sobolev-space} we recall from \cite{faure_tsujii_Ruelle_resonances_density_2016} that the properties of the pull back operator in the semi-classical limit $\omega\rightarrow\infty$ come from the analysis of $\tilde{\phi}^{t}$ in a parabolic neighborhood of the trapped set $\Sigma$.
-This remark leads us in Section \ref{sec:Linearized-dynamics-on} to study the differential of the lifted flow $d\tilde{\phi}^{t}$ on $T_{\Sigma}T^{*}M$.
-Since $\Sigma$ is symplectic and normally hyperbolic, we denote $N\rightarrow\Sigma$ the normal symplectic vector bundle and $N_{s}$ the stable sub-bundle.
-There appear the vector bundles $\mathcal{F}_{k}=\left|\mathrm{det}N_{s}\right|^{-1/2}\otimes\mathrm{Pol}_{k}\left(N_{s}\right)\otimes F\rightarrow\Sigma$, for every $k\in\mathbb{N}$, that play a major role.
+In section \ref{sec:Micro-local-analysis-of} we present the micro-local analysis of a general non vanishing vector field $X$ on a manifold $M$.
+The strategy is to lift the analysis of the pullback operator $e^{tX}$ on the cotangent bundle $T^{*}M$ using the wave-packet transform $\mathcal{T}:C^{\infty}\left(M\right)\rightarrow\mathcal{S}\left(T^{*}M\right)$.
+In the high frequency limit (semi-classical limit), the linearization of the flow $\tilde{\phi}^{t}$ induced on $T^{*}M$, gives a good description of the pullback operator $e^{tX}$ in term of the differential map $d\tilde{\phi}^{t}$ on $TT^{*}M$.
+This is obtained in Theorem \ref{thm:propagation_singularities_2}.